robosina/CVEDIA-RT-SDK/tutorials/custom_yolov5_model.md

 ## Using your model in a solution

 To start using your custom model in a solution you'll have to change the `json` configuration files.
 Browse to the `assets/projects/<my project/` folder and edit the `base_config.json`.
-This files serves as the default for all `instances` created on top of a specific solution.
+This file serves as the default for all `instances` created on top of a specific solution.

 In this file you should find one or more keys with the name `model_file`.
 Pay close attention to the parent key to make sure you modify the configuration for the appropriate plugin.
 CVEDIA solutions might have up to 3 of those entries: `RGB Detectors`, `Thermal Detectors` or `Classifiers`.
 If you developed your own solution then the name should match the name you used on `api.factory.inference.create(solution, "PluginName")`.

 An example of a detector configuration:
 ```
 "Detector": {
-  "model_file": "auto://pva_det/rgb_aerial/medium_512x512/220325b",
+  "model_file": "auto://pva_det/rgb_aerial/medium_512x512/220325b", <= your uri here
   "conf_threshold": 0.49,
   "nms_iou_threshold": 0.4,
   "filter_edge_detections": false,